 She shared a recipe for a beautifully blushing beet hummus with us (and if you subtract the beets, it’s a perfect basic hummus), but first, her key tips on what separates great hummus from merely good.

 Starting with dried chickpeas (aka garbanzo beans) is best, and if you go that route, you need to soak them overnight.
 The next day, cook them in a fresh change of cold water with baking soda to help break down the skins, and test for doneness by pinching a bean here and there; they should be super creamy and break easily between your fingers.

-Dried Kabuli Sierra Garbanzo Beans, 4 pounds for $13.95 on Amazon
+Dried Kabuli Sierra Garbanzo Beans, 4 pounds for $11.85 from Amazon

 Dried beans will always give you the best flavor and texture.

 If you’re already thinking There’s no way I’m ever soaking beans overnight and cooking them from scratch, not to worry!
 Eden advocates for using canned chickpeas to make your own hummus if the choice is between that and picking up store-bought hummus.
 She admits to using canned at home, too.
 But she does advise you use low-sodium beans, and rinse them well under running water before you throw them in the food processor.
 (And if the issue is just the soaking part, try a trick from Cookie and Kate and briefly boil some canned chickpeas with baking soda; this combines the best of both worlds for almost-last-minute hummus that’s also the creamiest it can be.)

 A good amount of fresh lemon juice really brightens up the hummus and keeps it from being dull or flat.
 You’ll be adding garlic and salt to help boost the flavor too, but the fresh citrus cannot be underestimated (or skipped).